KooperShiba/COVIDTestFinder/README.md

 ```

 ## Current Issues
-⚠️ Zip Codes is being used as a global variable when it should be passed in.
+⚠️ Zip Codes is being used as a global variable when it should be passed in as an arguement.

 ⚠️ Walmart brute force function fails on second attempt.

-⚠️ Target second page type is not accounted for
+⚠️ Target second page type is not accounted for.